 - Wood-slatted privacy fencing

 - Electric fencing to keep livestock out of 90’-wide zones

 Establishing vegetative barriers and buffers may mean new plantings or simply allowing existing plant life in grassy areas to become taller and denser by mowing and clipping less often.
 Because black-tailed prairie dogs will actually clip plants that are taller than their preferred height, you may want to begin with vinyl barrier fencing or hay bales with tall plants planted behind them.
 The hay-bale will break down over a few years, but by then, the tall plants will be established and difficult for prairie dogs to clip down.

 Once you understand the role native predators can play in helping to reduce prairie dog colony size, you may want to tolerate their presence in order to set up a natural balance that will reduce your problems.

-Prairie dogs can carry the fleas that have been implicated in the transmission of plague.
-Research has shown that "dusting" colonies with insecticides such a deltamethrim (delta dust) or pyraperm not only kills fleas but may also stop the spread of plague in colonies that have already been infected.
+Prairie dogs can carry fleas with a bacterium known as yersinia pestis: Yersinia is the bacteria that causes sylvatic plague in an animal, including prairie dogs.
+Research has shown that "dusting" colonies with insecticides such a deltamethrim (delta dust) or pyraperm not only kills fleas but may also stop the outbreak of this exotic disease in colonies that have already been infected.

 - Prairie dog barriers: An overview [PDF]

 - Reverse dispersal translocation [PDF]

 - Prairie dogs, people and plague: A report collated by the Prairie Dog Coalition, HSUS and the Colorado CDC [PDF]